 Tissue Distribution Protocol

 All requests for tissue are reviewed by the Tissue Utilization Committee for feasibility, appropriate use of tissue, and priority.
-To request tissue, Investigators should fill out the Tissue and Data Request Form and send it to Hubert Stoppler.

 If you are also requesting outcomes data, please refer to the Outcome Core questionnaires and the California Cancer Registry web address listed below to specify variables for your study.